 Building is one of the three Schools of the Faculty of Architecture.
-Its Bachelor of Building course (333 offered on a semester basis) provides training for future managers and executives in the building industry.
-There are two formal graduate courses: the Master of Science (Building) (811), and the Master of Science (Building Services) (812).
+The Bachelor of Building course (333 offered on a semester basis) provides training for future managers and executives in the building industry.
+There is a formal graduate course, the Master of Science (Building) (811).